 Direct admissions to CDU

-Proposed patients to be directed from triage to CDU for first assessment:
+Proposed patients to be directed for assessment in CDU:

 This is not an exhaustive list and is to be used as a guide to aid patient flow.
 At peak times of activity there may be a need to move other patients to CDU for first assessment.